 Located on a 50-acre site in Plymouth, Southeast Campus is a co-ed residential treatment facility and a year-round Chapter 766 private special education school for youth aged 10 to 18.
 The Campus comprises four cottages (three for adolescent males and one for adolescent females), with a total capacity of 35 beds.
 Services include individual, family, and group therapy, psycho-pharmacological evaluation, psycho-diagnostic evaluation, educational evaluation, sexual abuse victim/abuser evaluation and treatment.
 The Campus offers extensive group recreational activities and several pre-vocational programs, including carpentry, graphic design, culinary arts, landscaping, building maintenance, bicycle repair and administrative work.

-Located in Roxbury, Roxbury House is a group home for twelve adolescent males, ages 14 to 18 years old.
+Located in Roxbury, Roxbury House is a group home for adolescents ages 14 to 18 years old.
 Some of the adolescents are preparing themselves for returning to their families or foster care, while others are preparing for independent living.
 Regardless of their plan, the program works with residents to help them develop the skills they will need to become contributing members of the community.
 Services include: individual, family and group therapy; psychopharmacological consultation and management; health care coordination; and psychoeducational groups.

 Waltham House is a group home program designed to provide a safe and supportive living environment for up to 12 gay, lesbian, bisexual and transgender (GLBT) youth ages 14-18.
 The program also serves youth who may be questioning (Q) their sexual orientation and/or gender identity.
 Many young people have previously experienced difficulty (at home or in placement) due to their gender expression or sexuality identities.
 Waltham House offers residents a safe environment to live while they prepare for family reunification, independent living and future self-sufficiency.